xma711/notebook/statistics/time_series/ARMA/README.md

 The random shocks at each point are assumed to be mutually independent and to come from the same distribution, typically a normal distribution, with location at zero and constant scale."

-"Fitting the MA estiamtes is more complicated than it is in AR model, because the lagged error terms are not observable.
+"Fitting the MA estimates is more complicated than it is in AR model, because the lagged error terms are not observable.
 This means that iterative non-linear fitting procedures need to be used in place of linear least squares."